Networked Robotics Corporation Toll free support

 2) Network Immutability:

-The datum is stored in the same form that it is when it leaves the NTMS, but is probably not in the same form that it was in when it leaves the instrument or other monitored device because the NTMS may convert the data format.
-In most cases the NTMS drops all irrelevant data, taking only the requested information of interest to the data collection server.
+Stored data values at the data collection server are the same as the values that are sent by Networked Robotics' NTMS network hardware.
+The datum that is stored is in the same form that it is when it leaves the NTMS, but is probably not in the same form that it was in when it leaves the instrument because the NTMS may convert the data format, including its precision.
+In many cases the NTMS commands data acquisition but drops all irrelevant (not requested by the network data collections service) data, making available only the requested information of interest to the data collection server.

 3) Network Metadata Assignment: